gvmii/2b2t-discord-bot/README.md

 - !prioq -> Checks the priority queue length and sends it.
 - !start -> Starts a loop that sends the status of the queue every 10 minutes.
 If it's equal to last one, it will not send anything, and instead log it in console.
+- !banned [USERNAME] -> Checks if an user is banned in 2b2t.
+- !muted [USERNAME] -> Checks if an user is muted in 2b2t.
+- !eta [BLOCKS] [BPS] -> Calculates how long you would take to travel x blocks in y bps
+- !coords [X COORD] [Z COORD] -> Converts Overworld coordinates to Netherrack and viceversa

 ## Install guide